Serenity of Winter

 With the change of seasons comes a more peaceful and quiet time at the Grand Canyon.
 Winter brings a chance of snow and low-hanging ragged clouds.
 The days are shorter, and the park is relatively calm and quite making for a much more serene experience.
 This a fantastic time to photograph the Grand Canyon and to capture the dramatic vistas that only the Grand Canyon can offer.

-This workshop includes single-occupancy lodging in comfortable rooms at Red Feather Lodge on the South Rim.
+This workshop includes single-occupancy lodging for three nights in comfortable rooms at Red Feather Lodge on the South Rim.

 Meals and Transportation